MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

+### Process and Goals
-In this guide, we'll be setting up a Raspberry Pi to read values from 1-wire temperature sensor and act as an MQTT Publisher.
-A Broker is setup in Home Assistant on a remote machine that receives the messages and lets us use the temperature readings in our LoveLace dashboard.
+We will set up a Raspberry Pi to read values from 1-wire temperature sensor.
+The Pi will act as an MQTT Publisher, and will send the temperature readings to a Broker that we set up on our Home Assistant server that exists on a remote machine.
+Finally, we grab those values in Node-RED (in Home Assistant) and create temperature entities that we can use anywhere in Home Assistant.
+In this example, we create a LoveLace card to display the temperatures, but the entity could be used to create any number of automations.
+I personally use these values to control "dumb" heaters without thermostates, turning them on and off via smart switches.

 <br>